Catosine/COMP551-Miniproject2/README.md

 ## TODO (Last updateJanuare 6, 2019)
 1) Group meeting: assign tasks to each member.
-2) Feature engineering: discuss what kind of features are we going to use.
+2) Feature engineering: discuss what kinds of features are we going to use.

 ## Updates
 **<Januare 6, 2019>** [Pengnan Fan](https://github.com/Catosine) creates this project page and implements functions readTrainData and readTestData.